-Students must purchase a school-approved laptop computer prior to enrolling in Jour 271.
-Specifications for the computer are posted on the school website.
+Students must purchase a school-approved laptop computer prior to enrolling in courses as specified by instructors.
+Specifications for the computer are posted on the school's website.

-A minimum grade of C is required in all journalism courses for students pursuing a major in journalism or a minor in journalism.
-A student may not enroll in a journalism course until a minimum grade of C has been obtained in prerequisite courses.
-No journalism course may be taken more than two times.
+A minimum grade of C is required in all IMC and Jour courses for students pursuing a major in integrated marketing communications.
+A student may not enroll in an IMC course until a minimum grade of C has been obtained in prerequisite courses.
+No IMC course may be taken more than two times.